Mar 16, 2022

 “We’re all in the same boat,” said Heather Baptiste, a registered dietitian and senior health engagement strategist at Blue Cross Blue Shield of Massachusetts.

-“Many of us are working from home or going to school from home, we’re exercising less, and we have easy access to snacks throughout the day,” said Baptiste, who noted her own workspace is smack-dab in the middle of her kitchen, with temptation all around.
+“Some of us are still working from home, we’re exercising less, and we have easy access to snacks throughout the day,” said Baptiste, who noted her own workspace is smack-dab in the middle of her kitchen, with temptation all around.

 In addition, Baptiste said, “When stress hormones are high,” as they have been much of the past year, “our body tends to hold on to calories,” which means that even if we are eating the same healthy diet we always have, we still might gain weight.